How to Clone Your Best Sales Reps with AI from Drift

 Conversational AI powers Drift’s platform.
 With it, companies can maximize all of their revenue sources—from new business to retention to upsell—rather than just one source.
 Drift does this by focusing on the entire customer lifecycle, engaging customers from first touch to expansion to advocacy.

-In a single sentence or statement, describe your company.
+In a single sentence or statement, describe Drift.

-How does your company use artificial intelligence in its products?
+How does Drift use artificial intelligence in its products?

-What are the primary marketing use cases for your AI-powered solutions?
+What are the primary marketing use cases for Drift's AI-powered solutions?

-What makes your AI-powered solution smarter than traditional approaches and products?
+What makes Drift's AI-powered solution smarter than traditional approaches and products?

-Are there any minimum requirements for marketers to get value out of your AI-powered technology? (e.g. data, list size, etc.)
+Are there any minimum requirements for marketers to get value out of Drift's AI-powered technology? (e.g. data, list size, etc.)

-Who are your ideal customers in terms of company size and industries?
+Who are Drift's ideal customers in terms of company size and industries?